 - 1. If state law prohibits the provision of a type of care, that prohibition will apply to both care provided in person and care provided through telehealth.
-The Uniform Telehealth Act does not supplant state statutes that impose requirements or limitations on the delivery of health care. - 2.
+The Telehealth Act does not supplant state statutes that impose requirements or limitations on the delivery of health care. - 2.
 A professional practice standard that requires follow-up treatment would similarly apply regardless of whether the initial care is provided in person or via telehealth. - 3.
 A physician required to obtain informed consent for in-person care must also obtain informed consent for comparable telehealth services. - 4.
 A practitioner providing telehealth services to a patient located in the state must adhere to the same privacy and confidentiality laws that would apply if the care were provided in person in the state.

-5. A professional practice standard that requires that a physician maintain records documenting care applies regardless of whether the care is provided in person or via telehealth.
+documenting care applies regardless of whether the care is provided in person or via telehealth